 Tashua Knolls Senior Men’s Club bowling

-The Tashua Knolls Senior Men’s Club Tuesday Bowling at the Nutmeg Lanes in Fairfield on Sept.
-17, found Team 16 (Sam Caiola, Jim Rainey, Terry Guth, Chris Barrett) in first place with 43 points for a lead of three points over Team 3 (Lou Rybar, Ralph Keese, Drew Kennedy, Art Pranger) and Team 5 (Ron Bianchi, Chuck Vento, Sam Cicalo, Bob Beck).
+The Tashua Knolls Senior Men’s Club Tuesday Bowling competed at the Nutmeg Lanes in Fairfield on Sept.
+24. In first place with 60 points is Team 2 (Mark Paskus, Tony Cornell, Al Kohlbacker, Robert Winston) for a one-point lead over Team 12 (Ed Monroe, Dave Martini, Ivo Pozezanac, George Chiodo).

-The high scratch single game was rolled by Ray Saska with 252.
+The high scratch single game was rolled by John Verdeschi with 256.

 View Comments